 Primary author: Susan Green

-I invite you to go on a journey and experiment with what can be done to your library space if you dare to dream.
+I invite you and your community to go on a journey and experiment with what can be done to your library space if you all dare to dream.

-Sometimes we are afraid to look at what changes our library needs because it may cost too much or there may not be the resources and people to support making the change.
+Sometimes we are afraid to look at what our library needs because it may cost too much or there may not be the resources and people to support making the change.
 We may be too tired from the day-to-day running of our library to imagine taking on another project.
-Let us try to put all of the barriers to making change aside and make believe the “the sky’s the limit”.
-Try not to censor your thoughts and ideas.
-You may have to pare down some of them and put them on a to-do list for the far future, but this work is important.
+Let us try to put all of the barriers aside and make believe the “sky’s the limit.”
+Let’s try not to censor our thoughts and ideas.
+We may have to pare down some of them and put them on a to-do list for the far future, but this work is important.

 These exercises can be done alone or with a group (eg. Friends of the Library, Board of Trustees, focus group, or staff.)
 You can have each person do the exercise separately or in a small groups and report back to the whole group.
 Write the ideas on a big piece of paper for everyone to see and then have people put stars next to the ideas they support.